costateixeira/smart-ra/input/pagecontent/concepts.md

 ---

 ### Outcome
-> A measurable result aligned with a goal.
+> A measurable result aligned with a goal, often as a result or effect of a change.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;_Examples:_
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- _"% of health facilities reporting zero essential stock-outs quarterly."_